How to Install Sitecore 9

 bookmark this

-Sitecore 9's installation is little different than Sitecore 8, it is recommended to use Sitecore Installation Framework, which you'll install the solution with Powershell.
-There are lots sites, videos are described how to setup Sitecore 9 already.
-This blog will be quick version or notes or how to setup Sitecore9.
-If you want to watch short Youtube video, I recommended watching Install Sitecore 9.
-The total is about 15 minutes, it starts from setup IIS, SQL Server 2016 SP1, SQL Server Data Tools 2015, Solr 6.6.2 and use Sitecore Installation Framework.
-I wish I could watch this video before I start to Install Sitecore 9 because I had made few common mistakes.
+Sitecore 9's installation is a little different than Sitecore 8.
+It is recommended to use the Sitecore Installation Framework, which lets you install the solution with PowerShell.
+There are lots of sites and videos that describe how to set up Sitecore 9 already.
+This blog will be a quick version or set of notes on how to set up Sitecore 9.
+If you want to watch a short YouTube video, I recommend watching Install Sitecore 9.
+The total is about 15 minutes; it starts from setting up IIS, SQL Server 2016 SP1, SQL Server Data Tools 2015, Solr 6.6.2, and using the Sitecore Installation Framework.
+I wish I could have watched this video before I started installing Sitecore 9 because I had made a few common mistakes.

-Now, following section will focus on How to set up the local development environment for Sitecore 9.
+The following section will focus on how to set up the local development environment for Sitecore 9.

-First, go to dev.sitecore.net to download package for XP Single.
+First, go to dev.sitecore.net to download the package for XP Single.

-After extract zip file, you'll see following files, you will probably need to modify *.json files, but you won't have to touch the *zip files.
+After extracting the zip file, you'll see the following files.
+You will probably need to modify the _.json files, but you won't have to touch the _.zip files.

 • Sitecore 9.0.0 rev. 171002 (OnPrem)_single.scwdp.zip